-- Screening advertisements for any unintentional bias towards or against certain groups of people. - Asking interview candidates to indicate any reasonable adjustment required for interview in respect of any disability. - Including senior staff (DPGS, ADR) where practical and appropriate, and at least one academic or research fellow on the interview panel.
+- Screening advertisements for any unintentional bias towards or against certain groups of people. - Asking interview candidates to indicate any reasonable adjustment required for interview in respect of any disability. - Including senior staff (Director of Postgraduate Students, Associate Dean Research) where practical and appropriate, and at least one academic or research fellow on the interview panel.
 Some faculties include at least one of the proposed supervisors on the panel.
-Ideally, the Chair should be the same person throughout the process, and it is good practice to use the same panel members in a recruitment round, although in some faculties, different specialist expertise will be required according to the proposed research project.
-All members of the interview panel should have undertaken the University's fair selection and unconscious bias training. - Asking similar generic questions of all candidates, focused on, for example, the academic suitability of the candidate for the research, the likelihood of timely completion and the design and process of the writing task.
-A scoring system may be helpful, such as that described in the Effective Recruitment and Selection produced by People Services.
+Ideally, the Chair should be the same person across all interviews for a recruitment round and it is good practice to use the same panel members in a recruitment round, although in some faculties, different specialist expertise will be required according to the proposed research project.
+All members of the interview panel should have undertaken the University's fair selection and unconscious bias training. - Asking similar generic competency-based questions of all candidates, focused on, for example, the academic suitability of the candidate for the research, the likelihood of timely completion and the design and process of a set writing task.
+A scoring system may be helpful, such as that described in the Effective Recruitment and Selection Guidance produced by People Services.
 It is recognised that different projects will require different lines of questioning, but evidence of fair selection will still be required. - Keeping notes in case of further enquiry by the applicant.